 Neither me-Matt nor other-Matt are members of the W3C.
 I’m also not anywhere near claiming that any of these proposals are ready for submission or adoption by the W3C, but it’s interesting to muse on what might be appropriate.

-Perhaps a lighter-weight version of this would be to write a filter or wrapper language (such as jinja2.
-SASS, LESS, and Cheetah) and have the processing be done on the remote end.
+Perhaps a lighter-weight version of this would be to use a filter or wrapper language (such as jinja2, SASS, LESS, or Cheetah) and have the processing be done on the remote end.
 This also improves adoption because only servers need updating, rather than the plethora of browsers, screen readers, etc that exist in the wild.
 I’ve not yet written anything that does this, but I’d be interested to hear your thoughts, and especially if you go so far as to implement a filter.